 - Scorecards must have all totals correct and in the proper place.
 Both score keepers and the archer must sign the scorecard.
 A scorecard submitted with incorrect total(s) may be disqualified.

 - EACH ARCHER MUST TURN IN THEIR OWN SCORECARD WITHIN 30 MINUTES OF THE END OF THEIR ASSIGNED ROUND.
-TURN IN BOTH SCORECARDS, THE WHITE CARD WILL BE STAMPED BY A TOURNAMENT OFFICIAL AND WILL SERVE AS YOUR RECEIPT.
 All scorecards must be turned in to a tournament official within thirty minutes after your shooting line finishes.
-NO EXCEPTIONS Failure to do so will result in your score not being recorded for that day’s round of competition.
+NO EXCEPTIONS.
+Failure to do so will result in your score not being recorded for that day’s round of competition.

 - Ties for first, second and third place in the Professional Divisions will be determined by shoot off.
-One practice end; then an end-by-end sudden death shoot off where only the x-ring scores 5 points until the tie is broken.
-After each end, only those still tied with the highest score will continue in the shoot off.
+Shoot offs will be one practice end, followed by one end where only the x ring scores 5.
+Then additional ends where only the x ring scores 5, scored inside out, until ties are broken.
+All ends are sudden death.
 Each archer’s placement in the tournament will be determined by the order in which he/she drops out of the shoot off.
-If more than one archer drops out of the shoot off in the same end, those archers will be placed based on their total score and X count, including the score and X’s accumulated in the shoot off, then first day score, first day X’s and so on.
+If more than one archer drops out of the shoot off in the same end, those archers will be placed based on their total score and X count, including the score and X’s accumulated in the shoot off.
+Ties still remaining will equally split the combined payout of the tied positions.

-- Ties for first place only, in the amateur Championship (First) Flights will be determined by shoot off.
+- Ties for first place only, in the Junior, Adult & Senior (not professional) divisions, will be determined by shoot off.
 Same shoot off format as above.
 All other ties will receive duplicate awards.

 - All protests must be in writing and turned in to the Tournament Chairman within one hour after the finish of the shooting line where the protest happened.
 The protest must be accompanied by $50 cash.